RADx/radx-metadata-spec-docs/docs/radx-dht-mapping.md

 ## dates

-The RADx-DHT `dates` field should be encoded in a [Data File Dates](specification.md#data-file-dates) element.
+The RADx-DHT `dates` field should be encoded in a [Data File Dates](specification.md#data-file-dates) element, except for publication date, which should be encoded in the [Data File Publication Date](specification.md#data-file-publication-date) element.
 There must be exactly _one_ date per element.
 Dates represent events related to the data file itself.
 Dates of events related to the funded program should be encoded elsewhere.

 ## publicationYear